-- Celebrity News -Who Should Replace Rachel Lindsay's On The 'Bachelor Happy Hour' Podcast?
+- The Bachelor -Who Should Replace Rachel Lindsay's On The 'Bachelor Happy Hour' Podcast?

 It's official: the Bachelor franchise just lost one of its biggest assets.
 Rachel Lindsay announced she's leaving the Bachelor Happy Hour podcast on Tuesday, April 27, announcing her official departure from the show.
 The former Bachelorette will appear on one more episode of the podcast celebrating both 100 episodes, and her last appearance as an official co-host.